genricoloni/rust_roadmap/readme.md

 **Topics**:

 - The ownership model: stack vs heap, moves, copying, dropping.
-- Borrowing and references: `&T` vs `&mut T`.
+- Basics concepts of `move`, `clone` and `copy`.

 **Goals**:

 - Understand the core of Rust’s memory safety.
-- Learn how references prevent dangling pointers and data races.
+- Learn differences between stack-allocated and heap-allocated data.

 ### Week 2 - Day 2

 **Topics**:

-- Slices (`&[T]`), string slices (`&str`).
+- Borrowing and references (`&`), mutable references (`&mut`).
-- Function parameters by reference vs by value.
+- Borrow checker, rules for borrowing.

 **Goals**:

-- Practice writing functions that operate on slices.
+- Practice borrowing data without moving it, without duplicating it.
-- Distinguish when to move data and when to borrow it.
+- Understand the rules of borrowing and how to avoid dangling references.

 ### Week 2 - Day 3

 **Topics**:

-- Lifetimes: why they exist, basic syntax (`<'a>`).
+- Slices
-- Example functions that return references.
+- Differences between *strings* and *string slices*.

 **Goals**:

-- Grasp the concept of lifetime annotations to ensure valid references.
+- Understand concepts behind slices.
-- Write small examples comparing valid and invalid lifetime usage.
+- How slice parameters work in functions.

 ### Week 2 - Day 4